PREPARING YOUR PAPER

 TIF, JPG, EPS, BMP, DNG, MPEG, and WFV

 Files should be at least 300 dpi at print size (roughly 4 x 6 inches)

 Image captions and citations

-The first image of an accessioned artwork should have a caption containing the following information, as applicable.
-Subsequent captions referring to the same artwork need not repeat all tombstone information.
+The caption for the first overall image of an accessioned artwork must contain the following information, as applicable (subsequent captions referring to the same artwork need not repeat all information):